View Thomas O'Malley's Obituary on scrantontimes.com and share memories

 Father O'Malley received his first pastorate in 1980 at St. Francis Xavier, Friendsville, and St. Thomas the Apostle, Little Meadows.
 In 1985, Father was appointed pastor at St. Gabriel, Hazleton, where he served until 1989, when he was appointed pastor at St. Leo the Great, Ashley.
 Father O'Malley served as pastor at St. Leo's for 25 years until his retirement and appointment as pastor emeritus in 2014.
 In 2004, while remaining pastor at St. Leo the Great, Father was appointed administrator of Holy Rosary, Ashley.

-Father O'Malley celebrated the 50th anniversary of his ordination with a Pontifical Mass celebrated by the Most Rev. Joseph C. Bambera, D.D.
-J.C.L., in 2016.
-After retirement, he enjoyed celebrating Mass at both St. Eulalia's and St. Mary's Villa Nursing Home in Elmhurst Twp.
+Father O'Malley celebrated the 50th anniversary of his ordination with a Pontifical Mass celebrated by the Most Rev. Joseph C. Bambera, D.D., J.C.L., in 2016.
+After retirement, he enjoyed celebrating Mass at both St. Eulalia's and St. Mary's Villa nursing home in Elmhurst.

-In lieu of flowers, donations can be made to St. Frances of Assisi Kitchen, 500 Penn Ave., Scranton, PA 18503.
+In lieu of flowers, donations may be made to St. Francis of Assisi Kitchen, 500 Penn Ave., Scranton, PA 18503.

 LEHMAN FUNERAL HOME